LLNL/axom/src/docs/sphinx/coding_guide/sec08_design_implement.rst

       This is another application of the "Rule of Three".

-      **Exception:** If a class inherits from a base class that declares these methods private, the subclass need not declare the methods private.
+.. note::  **Exception:** If a class inherits from a base class that declares
+           these methods private, the subclass need not declare the methods private.
 Including comments in the derived class header indicating that the the parent class enforces the non-copyable properties of the class is helpful.

 Rely on compiler-generated methods when appropriate